 With each turn, an image or word is displayed on the viewing window of the underwater submersible.
+The child can press in the window area to hear the narrator read/state the word aloud.
 The child decides how many syllables the word has by choosing the correct number (1, 2, 3, or 4).
 If the child chooses incorrectly, a mini-animation eliminates the wrong choice.

 Syllable Splash also includes a setting that will automatically adapt to fit the child’s skill level.
 In the beginning, the adult has the choice of the number of foils (incorrect choices) available (1-3) and to automatically increase the difficulty.
 If the child scores 10 correct answers in a row, the app will automatically add another foil (up to 3).
 This is an easy way of increasing the difficulty level to keep it within the child’s zone of proximal development.